akielaries/NAU-CS480/README.md

 CS 480 Operating Systems @ NAU taught by Leverington.
-This repo shows the arbitrary and irrelevant simulator projects done for this class.
-1-3 are working as they should, 4 has some issues.
+The repo contains some arbitrary sim projects simulating some CPU scheduling algorithms, etc. Sim 1-3 work, 4 has issues.